The Bass Rock

-The Bass Rock is the third novel by Anglo-Australian author Evie Wyld and was published in 2020.
-It was shortlisted for the Christina Stead Prize for Fiction and won the Stella Prize in 2021.
-The Bass Rock was listed among 2020's best books by Vogue.
+The Bass Rock is the third novel by English author Evie Wyld, published in 2020.
+It won the Stella Prize in 2021.

 Plot

 The novel is set for the most part in North Berwick opposite the eponymous Bass Rock in the Firth of Forth in Scotland, where three women are linked across the centuries, Sarah, Ruth and Viv.
 The novel is divided into a prologue and seven parts.
 Each part is made up of five palindromic chapters (I – II – III – II – I), with the Sarah segment at the centre bookended by Ruth's story and, at the outer ends, Viv's narrative.
 Interspersed in the narrative are brief vignettes, portraying violence against women.

 Sarah a teenager, is accused of being a witch in the 1700s and is in danger of being burnt alive.
-She is then rescued by a priest's family, narrated by Joseph their son, and they take her away from the village towards the coast...
+She is then rescued by a priest's family, narrated by Joseph their son, and they take her away from the village towards the coast.

-Ruth moves into a new house after the Second World War and has married cruel and manipulative widower Peter with his two sons Mark and Christopher.
-Ruth has had several miscarriages and mourns for her brother who died in the war, and also has suspicions about her husband's frequent work trips by train to London.
-The housekeeper Betty's niece Bernadette moves in and becomes close to Mark and Christopher.
-The Reverend Jon Brown appears to have an unhealthy interest in Mark and Christopher and tragedy befalls him, as Ruth's mental state is parlous...
+Ruth moves into a new house after the Second World War and has married cruel and manipulative widower Peter with his two sons Michael and Christopher.
+Ruth mourns for her brother who died in the war, and also has suspicions about her husband's frequent work trips by train to London.
+The housekeeper Betty's niece Bernadette moves in and becomes close to Michael and Christopher.
+The Reverend Jon Brown appears to have an unhealthy interest in Michael and Christopher and tragedy befalls him, as Ruth's mental state is parlous.

 Viviane, a contemporary narrator is a fortyish woman with a history of alcoholism and mental illness and has been given the task of clearing her grandmother Ruth's house.
 Her uncle Christopher's half-sister estate-agent Deborah keeps showing up to make the house more presentable.
-Her sister's marriage is breaking up and so moves Katherine moves in to the house with Viv.
-Part time sex-worker and witch Maggie also moves in, who can sense the presences in the house, and is obsessed by violence to women...
+Her sister's marriage is breaking up and so Katherine moves into the house with Viv.
+Part time sex-worker and witch Maggie also moves in, who can sense the presences in the house, and is obsessed by violence to women.